Family Medicine Clerkship (FMC)

 Evaluation in this course is based on evaluation of clinical performance by preceptors at community–based sites (65%), the Objective Structure Clinical Examination (OSCE) with standardized patients (15%), NBME web-based subject exam (15%), and written assignments (5%).

-Grading: The clerkship is graded Honors, High Satisfactory, Satisfactory, Low Satisfactory, Unsatisfactory.
+Grading: The clerkship is graded Honors, High Satisfactory, Satisfactory, Unsatisfactory.